 All incidents are investigated by safety committee members.
-Root cause analysis and investigation and corrective/ preventive actions carried out to prevent recurrence of the same incident.
+Root cause analysis and investigation and corrective/preventive actions carried out to prevent recurrence of the same incident.
 This detailed investigation was reviewed by senior management.
 This incident investigation report was discussed during safety meetings and during tool box training to bring awareness among employees and workers to prevent its recurrence.

-- Leadership Indicators - 1.
-Does the entity extend any life insurance or any compensatory package in the event of death of (A) Employees (Y/N), (B) Workers (Y/N).

-Yes, we provide wide range of benefits through ESI policy, workman compensation policy etc.

-2. Provide the measures undertaken by the entity to ensure that statutory dues have been deducted and deposited by the value chain partners.

-The Company periodically confirms with value chain partners to ensure timely deduction and deposit of statutory dues in accordance with applicable laws and regulations.

-3. Provide the number of employees / workers having suffered high consequence work-related injury/ ill-health/ fatalities (as reported in Q11 of Essential Indicators above), who have been are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment:
+- Leadership Indicators - Does the entity extend any life insurance or any compensatory package in the event of death of (A) Employees (Y/N), (B) Workers (Y/N). - Yes, we provide wide range of benefits through ESI policy, workman compensation policy etc. - Provide the measures undertaken by the entity to ensure that statutory dues have been deducted and deposited by the value chain partners. - The Company periodically confirms with value chain partners to ensure timely deduction and deposit of statutory dues in accordance with applicable laws and regulations. - Provide the number of employees / workers having suffered high consequence work-related injury/ ill-health/ fatalities (as reported in Q11 of Essential Indicators above), who have been are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment:

-Total numbe employees No. of employe are rehabilitate suitable employ family members ha suitable en d and placed in yment or whose ave been placed in

-FY 2022-23 FY 2021-22 FY 2022-23 FY 2021-22

-Employees 0 0 0 0
+Total number o employees / v No. of employees/workers that are rehabilitated and placed in suitable employment or whose family members have been placed in suitable employment - FY 2023-24 FY 2022-23 FY 2023-24 FY 2022-23 Employees 1 0 1 0 Workers 0 0 0 0

-Workers 0 1 0 1

-4. Does the entity provide transition assistance programmes to facilitate continued employability and the management of career endings resulting from retirement or termination of employment?
+Does the entity provide transition assistance programmes to facilitate continued employability and the management of career endings resulting from retirement or termination of employment?
 (Yes/ No) Yes